 You ask someone, "How does onboarding work?"
-They tell you a clean story.
-It sounds great.
+They give you a clean story.
+It sounds sensible.
+It sounds organized.
+It might even sound impressive.

-Then you watch the work for ten minutes and you see the real truth.
-A form is missing.
-Someone hunts for an email.
+Then you watch the work for ten minutes.
+Now a form is missing.
+Someone is digging through email.
 A spreadsheet has the real status.
-A Slack message becomes the handoff.
+A Slack message somehow became the handoff system.

 Why interviews mislead